jeremyraby/courseNotes/tableau/tableau.md

 ## Making Dashboards

+The quickest way to populate fields into a view is to double-click the data field.
+The graph that is automatically generated in the view depends on which field you select first, eg for geographical data, selecting the geo data first will generate a map view, while selecting numerical data **before** the geo data may generate a bar chart instead.
+- Can also `CMD+click` on two different data fields and the Show Me tool will highlight which chart types can be built with those data
+  - The chart type highlighted with a red border is what Tableau recommends as being most relevant
+- Row shelf = Y axis and Column shelf = X axis

 Tableau automatically creates a date hierarchy for any date field.
 When you drag the date "pill" to the Columns shelf, `YEAR` is defaulted, but clicked the `boxed +` symbol in the left of the pill, you can get smaller time periods (like quarter, etc).

 You can adjust the size of the viz using the Size dropdown.
 Play with it until the entire View can be seen without scrollbars.
+"Automatic" is a great 'automatic' setting unless you just know how large of a screen will be used to view your viz.

 "Actions" in the Dashboard menu allows you to select a data source (worksheet) to act as a filter for all the graphs you have on the dashboard.
+Several properties can be edited.
+- Name
+- Target Sheets (which worksheet/data source will be filtered)
+- Can add different actions, not just a filter
+  - highlight
+  - go to url
+  - go to sheet
+  - change parameter
+  - change set values

+Special filters, not seen as 'actions,' can also be set using the dropdown on the top right corner of each view

+## Data Storytelling

+> Expect an underlying story when data show something unexpected, unpleasant, complex, costly, or especially counterintuitive.
+These situations tend to point to a good data story waiting to be told.

+1. Set up
+- Start with a hook
+  - Is there a sudden change?
+  - Are we missing an opportunity?
+  - What should we expect going forward?
+- Establish the theme of the story
+2. Build up
+- explain investigation steps
+- communicate intermediate findings
+- describe analysis
+- provide the key finding
+  - greatest explanatory power
+3. Climax
+- Explain the root cause for the hook from the key finding
+4. Conclusion
+- Discuss cause (if known)
+- Call to Action